aha-app/aha-services/docs/fogbugz.md

 ## Features

 * One Aha! product is associated with one FogBugz project.
-* Individual features can be sent to FogBugz using the _Send to FogBugz_ item in the _Actions_ menu on the features page.
+* Individual features can be sent to FogBugz using the _Send to FogBugz_ item in the _Send_ dropdown on the features page.
-* All features in a release (that have not already been implemented or sent to FogBugz previously) can be sent to FogBugz using the _Send to FogBugz_ item in the _Actions_ menu on the release page.
+* All features in a release (that have not already been implemented or sent to FogBugz previously) can be sent to FogBugz using the _Send_ dropdown next to the Integrations field for for release pages.
 * When a feature is copied to FogBugz one issue will be created for the feature.
 * Only the description of a feature is sent and its requirements are created as sub-cases.
 No tasks or comments are included.
 * Attachments of a feature and requirements are also sent.
 * Tags on a feature in Aha! will becomes tags in FogBugz.
-* After a feature is first sent to FogBugz, changes to the name, description and tags, can also be sent to FogBugz using the _Update FogBugz item in the _Actions_ menu on the features page.
+* After a feature is first sent to FogBugz, changes to the name, description and tags, can also be sent to FogBugz using the _Update FogBugz_ item in the _Send_ dropdown next to the Integrations field.
 If an attachment is deleted in Aha! the corresponding attachment in FogBugz is not deleted.

 ## Configuration